Higher torsion and secondary transfer of unipotent bundles: Technical setup

 \section{Technical setup}

-A great majority of constructions described in this paper is set within the realm of Waldhausen categories \cite{Wal}, i.e. categories with equivalences and cofibrations satisfying certain axioms.
+A great majority of constructions described in this paper is set within the realm of Waldhausen categories \cite{Wal}, i.e. categories with distinguished classes of weak equivalences and cofibrations that satisfy certain axioms.
 Our basic setup in this respect will be largely the same as that of \cite[Section 3]{BDKW}, so we summarize it here only briefly.
 Given a Waldhausen category $\CC$ we will denote by $K(\CC)$ the $K$-theory of $\CC$.
-The standard construction of $K(\CC)$ proceeds using the Waldhausen $\SSc$--construction.
-For our purposes it will be more convenient though to use its variant, the $\SSc '$-construction described by Blumberg and Mandel in \cite[\S 2]{Blumberg-Mandel}.
+The standard construction of $K(\CC)$ proceeds using Waldhausen's $\SSc$--construction.
+For our purposes it will be more convenient though to use its variant, the $\SSc '$-construction described by Blumberg and Mandell in \cite[\S 2]{Blumberg-Mandel}.